rozek/hyperactiv/README.md

 Of course, Hyperactiv **automatically** handles these dependencies so you **never** have to explicitly declare anything. ✨

+> compared to the [original](https://github.com/elbywan/hyperactiv), this fork adds some code to handle getters, setters and `defineProperty`

 ----

 #### Minimal working example